(CNN)Here's some background information about the Eiffel Tower in Paris.

 Total weight: 10,100 tons

-The Tower is repainted every 7 years, necessitating 60 metric tons of paint.
+The Tower is repainted every seven years, with 60 metric tons of paint.

 There are 1,665 steps to the top of the tower.